Trump Associate Tried To Broker Moscow Deal So That 'Our Boy Can Become President'

 “Our boy can become president of the USA and we can engineer it,” Sater wrote.
 “I will get all of Putins [sic] team to buy in on this, I will manage this process.”

-“I will get Putin on this program and we will get Donald elected,” another email said.
+“I will get Putin on this program and we will get Donald elected,” another email said, referring to Russian President Vladimir Putin.

 The deal in Moscow, spearheaded in 2015 while Trump was already running for president, was originally reported by The Washington Post on Sunday.

-Note: This article has been updated with details about Michael Cohen reaching out to a Putin aide.